sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 **Note:** If you are an IT Professional and want to understand how to configure and deploy Bitlocker in your enterprise, see [Bitlocker](https://docs.microsoft.com/en-us/windows/device-security/bitlocker/bitlocker-overview) content.

 ## Windows Defender Credential Guard
-To learn more about hardware requirements for Windows Defender Credential Guard, see [Windows Defender Credential Guard hardware requirements](OEM-credential-guard.md)
+To learn more about hardware requirements for Windows Defender Credential Guard in your enterprise, see [Windows Defender Credential Guard hardware requirements](OEM-credential-guard.md)

-**Note:** If you are an IT Professional and want to understand how to configure Windows Defender Credential Guard, see [Trusted Platform Module](https://docs.microsoft.com/en-us/windows/device-security/tpm/trusted-platform-module-top-node)
+**Note:** If you are an IT Professional and want to understand how to configure and deploy Windows Defender Credential Guard in your enterprise, see [Trusted Platform Module](https://docs.microsoft.com/en-us/windows/device-security/tpm/trusted-platform-module-top-node)

 ## Windows Defender Device Guard
 Windows Defender Device Guard is a combination of enterprise-related hardware and software security features that, when configured together, will lock a device down so that it can only run trusted applications that are defined in code integrity policies.
 Starting in Windows 10, 1703, the Windows Defender Device Guard features have been grouped into two new features: **Windows Defender Exploit Guard** and **Windows Defender Application control**.
 When these are both enabled, Windows Defender Device Guard is enabled.